evcc-io/evcc.io/content/_index.en.md

 And if you have a supported battery storage system available, evcc can also control its state of charge, managing it against your vehicle seamlessly.

+## Works with your existing devices

+We're no friends of **closed ecosystems**, **cloud services** and **expensive energy management systems**. evcc is a local solution that runs on your hardware and lets your devices work together intelligently - no matter the manufacturer.

 {{< infobox title="Supported & Tested Systems" >}}
 {{< infobox-entry title="wallboxes & sockets" img="/img/evcc-illu-wallbox.svg" >}}
 {{< infobox-content group="Chargers">}}